openebs/website/website/src/blogs/2017-07-27-tech-enthusiasts-weighing-in-on-container-native-storage.md

 **Connected Storage**: save the State external to container hosts and use the Orchestrator Volume Plugins to attach/detach storage from SAN/NAS or Cloud Disks.

-There is a huge community (of cash rich vendors, a.k.a Roses and Lions!) and a majority of enterprises (consumers of storage) locked-in with these vendors are working on making this option succeed.
+There is a huge community (of cash rich vendors, a.k.a Roses, and Lions!) and a majority of enterprises (consumers of storage) locked in with these vendors are working on making this option succeed.

 These enterprises are stuck with Roses or Lions not because they love them, but these are the only options that are available to them.
 This reverberates in the comments of the Reddit thread, here is a gist of the views expressed: